bhoward/focsipedia/docs/fp/overview.md

 Since expressions are evaluated according to the substitution model, where we do not have to worry about a variable changing its value between the time is was declared (**bound**) and used, we know several very useful facts about functions:
 * Functions in ReasonML are **pure**: the output only depends on the inputs, so calling a function twice with the same arguments will always produce the same result.
-Furthermore, we know that calling a function will not have any **side-effects**&mdash;that is, it will not cause the bindings of any other variables to change.[^Technically, some ReasonML functions _do_ have a side-effect, if they call input/output functions such as `print_int`.
+Furthermore, we know that calling a function will not have any **side-effects**&mdash;that is, it will not cause the bindings of any other variables to change.[^1]
-That is, you can tell the difference between calling such a function once, twice, or not at all, by looking at the output that is printed to the console.
-We will consider this sort of side-effect to be benign, however, and we will generally use such functions only in very controlled places in a program, or only when tracing or debugging code.]
 If a program uses only pure functions, then the compiler is free to optimize code in various ways: it may rearrange when functions are called; it may combine multiple calls with the same arguments into one, or split a single call into several; and if it detects that the result of a function call is not needed, it may omit the call entirely.
 None of these optimizations are guaranteed to preserve program behavior if a function is not known to be pure, which is the case in most non-functional languages.
 * When an argument is passed to a function, the value (such as `6`) is bound to the parameter name (such as `width`) using the same mechanism as binding local variables in a block.